Last modified: 01/11/2021

 Many states require laboratories wishing to test CBD products to become accredited in order to lawfully test CBD products.
 Florida is one, among others.
 Accreditation generally means the testing laboratory is formally recognized by an authoritative governing body of the competence to work in accordance with specified, higher standards that are imposed to receive accreditation for testing CBD products.

-How to Find the COA for Your Product
+How to Find the Lab Report For Your CBD Product

 Some brands host their COAs on their own website, like we do here.
 Others might host them on an accessible third-party website.
 Look for the batch number displayed on your product to find the COA with the same batch number.